MingfeiCheng/TrafficSandbox/README.md

 # TrafficSandbox

-A lightweight, Docker-based traffic simulation sandbox for autonomous driving testing.
-It provides a physics-based simulation environment with HD map support, real-time visualization, and a MessagePack-RPC API for programmatic control.
+A lightweight, Docker-based traffic simulation sandbox for testing [Baidu Apollo](https://github.com/ApolloAuto/apollo) autonomous driving systems.
+It provides a physics-based simulation environment with Apollo HD map support, real-time visualization, and a MessagePack-RPC API for programmatic control.

 ## Features